 USDC (USD Coin, if you will) is a product of Circle, a "global financial technology firm."
 Jargon aside, Circle provides a number of financial services, all of which rely on USDC.
 Those services include payments, institutional investing, and more.
 USDC is the basic building block of Circle's suite of products.
 It's a stablecoin built on the Ethereum blockchain and backed 1:1 with the US dollar - hence the name.

 Stablecoins are exactly what they sound like - digital currencies whose prices are stable.
 Of course, that raises a couple of questions: stable to what, exactly? and of course my favorite, why?
 ISN'T BTC's PRICE JUMP ENOUGH FOR YOU?!?!?

 Ok, sorry, I'll calm down.
 But I’m not exactly wrong - stablecoins are an attempt to remove some of crypto’s inherent volatility, creating something that’s more stable and therefore a more predictable financial instrument.
 And what’s one way to create a stable crypto coin?
 Tie it to a real-world asset that’s also fairly stable.
 That’s where the USD comes in.
-USDC is backed with the dollar.
+USDC is backed by the dollar.
 One USDC = one USD.